trasba/imsanity/readme.txt

 Tested up to: 3.2.1
 Stable tag: trunk

-Imsanity automatically resizes insanely huge image uploads.
-Do contributors keep uploading huge photos?
+Imsanity automatically resizes huge image uploads.
+Are contributors uploading huge photos?
 Tired of manually scaling?
-Imsanity does it automatically.
+Imsanity to the rescue.

 == Description ==

-Imsanity automatically resizes insanely huge image uploads down to a more reasonable size.
+Imsanity automatically resizes insanely huge image uploads down to a size that is more reasonable for display in browser, yet still more than large enough for typical website use.
-The plugin is configurable with a max width and height.
-Whenever a contributor uploads an image that is larger than the configured size, Imsanity will scale it down to the max size automatically and remove the original image.
+The plugin is configurable with a max width, height and quality.
+When a contributor uploads an image that is larger than the configured size, Imsanity will automatically scale it down to the configured size remove the original image.

+Imsanity also handles bitmap images which WordPress is normally unable to scale.

 This is the perfect plugin for blogs that do not require hi-resolution original images to be stored and/or the contributors don't want (or understand how) to scale images